 While I believe that attacking a chronic issue requires a holistic approach, it’s the answer that neither patients nor physicians like to hear.

 Unfortunately, we live in the era of immediate gratification.
 Everything is faster than ever before and we demand same from our healthcare.
 Patients are looking for quick solutions and a pill that could cure it all.
-Once acute symptoms are gone, many rush to return to their comfortable lives and unhealthy habits.
+Once acute symptoms are gone, many patients rush to return to their comfortable lives and unhealthy habits.

-At the same time, our healthcare system was not built around prevention, but with a focus on treatment procedures.
+Also, our healthcare system was not built around prevention, but with a focus on treatment procedures.
 Therefore physicians have neither the skills nor the time to help patients understand and comply with major long-term changes that are often required in order to achieve a long-term successful outcome.

 Common lifestyle changes that a patient with any chronic health problem should consider include: